nesyconf/nesyconf/index.md

 ![](assets/img/banner.jpg)

 ### NeSy 2025
-This year, NeSy 2025 will be held in Santa Cruz, California, from September 8th to 10th.
-We accept full papers, short papers, and extended abstracts of recently published papers on any topic related to neurosymbolic AI.
-Please see the {% link callforpapers.md %} for more details.
+This year, NeSy 2025 will be held in **Santa Cruz, California, from September 8th to 10th.** We accept full papers, short papers, and extended abstracts of recently published papers on any topic related to neurosymbolic AI.
+Please see the [call for papers](/call-for-papers/) for more details.

 ### NeSy
 NeSy is the annual meeting of the [Neurosymbolic Learning and Reasoning Association](https://nesyconf.org), the longest standing gathering for the presentation and discussion of cutting-edge research in neurosymbolic AI.